-Last year was a scary year in healthcare cybersecurity.
+The last few years were scary in terms of healthcare cybersecurity.
 A hack of Banner Health breached up to 3.7 million records.
 Another data breach at 21st Century Oncology resulted in multiple lawsuits being filed against the organization.
 When a third party gained unauthorized access to computer systems at Valley Anesthesiology and Pain Consultants, almost 900 thousand patients, employees, and providers had to be notified.
-These are just a few examples of the biggest incidents in the news—smaller security failures are happening all the time.
+These are just a few examples of the biggest incidents in the news—and smaller security failures are happening all the time.

 Patient records are extremely sensitive, so healthcare organizations have to be especially vigilant about securing their data.
-Additionally, they need to be able to prove compliance with HIPAA.
+Additionally, they need to be able to comply with HIPAA and HITECH.
 In an industry that involves constantly moving and updating patient records, maintaining security and compliance requires a robust method of protecting any transfer of data.
 That’s why no healthcare cybersecurity strategy is complete without a managed file transfer (MFT) solution.

-Why Not Use a Basic File Transfer Tool?
+Why Use More Than Just a Basic File Transfer Tool?

 Many EHR or network monitoring software already implemented within a healthcare organization include some secure file transfer capabilities, so it’s easy for IT professionals to ask: “Why not just stick with the basics?”
 While some of the add-on file transfer tools may protect sensitive data in transit, there are several crucial features that a complete managed file transfer solution can perform.

-Supports varied platforms, protocols and encryptions: A good managed file transfer platform will support a variety of protocols, such as SFTP, FTPS, and HTTPS, and encryption standards like AES and Open PGP.
+A good managed file transfer (MFT) platform will support a variety of protocols, such as SFTP, FTPS, and HTTPS, and encryption standards like AES and Open PGP.
 It may be necessary to select different methods for each transfer based on your partner’s requirements.

 MFT software with role-based security options can limit each user to the servers and the functions of managed file transfer that they absolutely need to use.
 Individual files and folders can be restricted to certain users or user groups.
 Since every user has a unique user ID, all their activity can be tracked—essential if you face an audit.

-Facilitates HIPAA compliance: Modern IT environments and the volume of electronic records stored by healthcare organizations are far larger and more complex than what existed HIPAA was first enacted.
-Although many organizations got by with FTP-based tools or custom scripts in the past, the best way to meet HIPAA requirements today is with an easy-to-use, comprehensive managed file transfer platform.
+Modern IT environments and the volume of electronic records stored by healthcare organizations are far larger and more complex than what existed HIPAA was first enacted.
+Although many organizations got by with FTP-based tools or custom scripts in the past, the best way to meet HIPAA and HITECH requirements today is with an easy-to-use, comprehensive managed file transfer platform.

 Related Reading: How GoAnywhere MFT Addresses HIPAA Requirements for ePHI